 The Statewide Transportation Improvement Program (STIP) is the state’s transportation capital improvement program.
 Federally funded and regionally significant projects across the state are included in the STIP.
 The Nevada Department of Transportation (NDOT) STIP is a four-year plan and includes funding levels by year for project obligation and is fiscally constrained.
-Federal Highway Administration (FHWA) Federal Transit Administration (FTA) approves the STIP.
-The STIP is prepared in cooperation with the State’s four Metropolitan Planning Organizations (MPO) and includes the projects identified in their respective Transportation Improvement Programs (TIP).
-The STIP is required to be updated a minimum of every four years, NDOT produces a yearly STIP.
+The Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) approves the STIP.
+The STIP is prepared in cooperation with the state’s four Metropolitan Planning Organizations (MPO) and includes the projects identified in their respective Transportation Improvement Programs (TIP).
+Though the STIP is required to be updated a minimum of every four years, NDOT produces a STIP annually.

-Should you have any public comment please provide it via the contact information at the bottom of this page.
+Should you have any questions about the FFY 2019-2022 STIP, see the contact information at the bottom of this page.

 NDOT Work Program

-NDOT's Work Program lists transportation projects than NDOT intends to work on during the current fiscal year and a complete list of projects can be found here:
+NDOT's Work Program lists transportation projects that NDOT intends to work on during the current fiscal year and a complete list of projects can be found here:

 Projects in the Work Program are sorted by county with each of the 17 counties represented with its own section and a section for the Tahoe MPO (TMPO).